gravitational/gravity/docs/6.x/pack.md

            └── values.yaml
 ```

-When building the cluster image, the `tele build` command will find
+When building the Cluster Image, the `tele build` command will find
 directories with Helm charts (determined by the presence of `Chart.yaml` file)
 and vendor all Docker images they reference into the resulting installer
 tarball.